tytydraco/yessleep/out/Theres_been_a_key_in_my_neighbors_door_for_two_weeks.md

 "He's tricking you!"
 Mr. Carlson cried out.

-But I was too compelled by my plan to listen to them, and turned the knob.
+But I was too compelled by my plan to listen to them, and turned the doorknob.

 CLICK.

 It opened.

 "See?"
-I said, as I turned back to them with a smug look on my face.
+I said, as I turned back to Brenda and Mr. Carlson with a smug look on my face.

 They simply shook their heads in disappointment.